-Woodhull Mountain Firetower is a 15.2 mile lightly trafficked out and back trail located near Webb, NY that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and snowshoeing and is accessible year-round.
+Woodhull Mountain Firetower is a 12.2 mile lightly trafficked out and back trail located near Webb, New York that offers scenic views and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Woodhull Mountain, located six miles south of Old Forge is a 15.2 mile RT hike that offers excellent views.
 From the State Land parking lot in McKeever (between Otter lake and Minnehaha, on Route 28), travel on foot (or mountain bike or cross country skis) about five miles on a relatively flat dirt road.
 Proceed past the turnoff to Remsen Falls to a clearing with a bridge.
 Cross the bridge, stow the bikes or skis and continue on the trail about 2.5 mi to the summit.
 The trail is never steep but climbs slowly to a fire tower on top with excellent views all around.

 Trail was very overgrown at .65 miles there is a fork in the trail, both have markers.
 I took the trip on the left and still made it to the tower.
 Not sure where the other trail goes.
 Overall nice challenging hike with views from the tower